VictorAndres20/readme-notes/Node/NestJS/README.md

 If you need to export your service, you can register it in exports array ´´´ import { Module } from '@nestjs/common';

-// Imports
-import { TypeOrmModule } from '@nestjs/typeorm';
+// Imports (TypeORM to register Module Entity, Other api modules, imports that needs IoC) import { TypeOrmModule } from '@nestjs/typeorm';
 import { User } from './entity/user.entity';

-// Providers
+// Providers (Module Service)
 import { UserService } from './service/user.service';

-// Controllers
-import { UserController } from './controller/user.controller';
+// Controllers (Module controller) import { UserController } from './controller/user.controller';

 @Module({